bitcoincashalex/gabriola-connects-live/README.md

 We built Gabriola Connects because we love this island and its people.
 We've lived here for over three decades and have experienced firsthand how challenging it can be to stay connected with everything happening in our community.

-This platform is our gift to Gabriola Island.
 We hope it helps you discover events you'd otherwise miss, connect with neighbors you might not otherwise meet, find services you need, and feel more engaged with our incredible island community.

 Gabriola Connects is far from perfect, and it's still growing and improving.
-But it's already bringing islanders together, and that makes every hour of work worthwhile.
+We're excited to see how it evolves as more islanders join and help shape what it becomes.

 Thank you for being part of our island community.
-We're excited to see how Gabriola Connects grows and evolves with your input and participation.
+We're looking forward to seeing how Gabriola Connects grows and improves with your input and participation.

 **Welcome home to Gabriola Connects!** 🏝️